Seasonality and Distribution

 Photo taken by Verena Conkin in 2025 under NOAA NMFS info should be: under NOAA NMFS General Authorization No. 19403 and 23782

-Photo taken by Verena Conkin under NOAA NMFS info should be: under NOAA NMFS General Authorization No. 19403 and 23782
+Photo taken by Eric Patterson under NOAA NMFS info should be: under NOAA NMFS General Authorization No. 19403 and 23782

 In the above images, Photo ID allowed us to track this dolphin over the course of a couple of years.